onegreyonewhite/easyrest/README.md

 ### `easyrest-gateway`

 - A lean, minimal server binary that **contains no built-in plugins**.
-- It relies entirely on external `easyrest-plugin-*` executables.
+- It relies entirely on external `easyrest-plugin-*` (for DB/Cache) and `easyrest-auth-*` (for authentication) executables.
-- For each plugin defined in the configuration, `easyrest-gateway` will search for the corresponding plugin binary (e.g., `easyrest-plugin-mysql` for a `mysql://` URI) in standard system `PATH` directories or at the explicit `path` specified in the plugin's configuration.
+- For each plugin defined in the configuration, `easyrest-gateway` will search for the corresponding plugin binary (e.g., `easyrest-plugin-mysql` for a `mysql://` URI, or `easyrest-auth-jwt` for an auth plugin named `jwt`) in standard system `PATH` directories or at the explicit `path` specified in the plugin's configuration.
 - Ideal for environments where you want to manage plugin binaries separately or use custom-built plugins.

 ### `easyrest-server`

-- A comprehensive server binary that **includes built-in support for common plugins**:
+- A comprehensive server binary that **includes built-in support for common DB and Cache plugins**:
   - **Database Plugins:** MySQL, SQLite, PostgreSQL.
   - **Cache Plugins:** Redis, LRU (in-memory).
-- If a plugin configured in `plugins` matches one of these built-in types (e.g., `uri: "sqlite://..."`), the embedded plugin is used by default.
+- If a DB/Cache plugin configured in `plugins` matches one of these built-in types (e.g., `uri: "sqlite://..."`), the embedded plugin is used by default.
-- If a plugin type is not among the built-ins, or if an explicit `path` is provided in its configuration, `easyrest-server` will attempt to load it as an external plugin executable, similar to `easyrest-gateway`.
+- For DB/Cache plugin types not among the built-ins, or if an explicit `path` is provided in its configuration, `easyrest-server` will attempt to load it as an external plugin executable, similar to `easyrest-gateway`.
+- **Authentication plugins (`AuthPlugin`) are typically loaded as external `easyrest-auth-*` executables by `easyrest-server`**.
-- Suitable for most common use cases, providing out-of-the-box support for popular databases and caches.
+- Suitable for most common use cases, providing out-of-the-box support for popular databases and caches, with flexible external authentication.

 ### `easyrest-plugin-*`

 - These are individual, standalone plugin executables (e.g., `easyrest-plugin-mysql`, `easyrest-plugin-postgres`, `easyrest-plugin-redis`).
+- They implement the `DBPlugin` or `CachePlugin` interface.
-- They are used by `easyrest-gateway` for all plugin needs and by `easyrest-server` for plugins not built into it or when an external version is preferred.
+- They are used by `easyrest-gateway` for all DB/Cache plugin needs and by `easyrest-server` for DB/Cache plugins not built into it or when an external version is preferred.
 - You can build these plugins from their respective source code or use pre-compiled versions if available.

-- Currently supported standalone plugins include: MySQL, SQLite, PostgreSQL, and Redis.
+### `easyrest-auth-*`

+- These are individual, standalone plugin executables (e.g., `easyrest-auth-jwt`, `easyrest-auth-oidc`).
+- They implement the `AuthPlugin` interface.
+- They are used by both `easyrest-gateway` and `easyrest-server` to provide authentication mechanisms.
+- The server loads these based on the `auth_plugins` section in the configuration.
+- You build these plugins from their source code.

 ---